jbostoen/itop-jb-report-generator/documentation.md

 There's several PDF libraries available, each with their own benefits and limitations.
 Natively, this extension uses **Spatie/BrowserShot** since it seemed to be stable and can handle modern web standards.
 At the moment, it's well maintained.

-Default example settings are included for Windows systems.
+Default example settings are included for the Microsoft Windows operating system.

 ```
 'jb-report-generator' => array(